clarkfitzg/course_planning/stat128/syllabus.md

 Headsets and noise cancelling headphones can be very useful if you live with other people.

 __Other Technologies:__
-We'll use technology for a couple other activities besides class meetings.
-We will:

-- Make videos, so you'll need access to a smartphone, webcam, or at least a microphone.
+We will also make videos, so you'll need access to a smartphone, webcam, or at least a microphone.
 Video editing software is nice, but not essential.
-- Scan and upload your homework and exam submissions, so you'll need access to a smartphone, tablet, or a scanner.

 __Inclusive Access:__
 If you have trouble obtaining any of these materials, please contact me ASAP so we can work out alternatives.